diegothucao/diegothucao/README.md

 ## Hi there 👋

 👋 I'm **Thụ Cao**, a full-stack software engineer with over 20 years of experience in software development with near 60 projects.
+I specialize in building robust mobile, web, and backend applications, especially in startup and small-team environments where speed, ownership, and clarity are critical.
+Over the years, I’ve taken on roles ranging from technical lead to product owner, shaping entire systems from the ground up and driving them to market with measurable impact

 ---

 💼 **Current Status**
-- Working full-time as a full-stack software engineer at a stealth startup
+- Working as full-time full-stack software engineer, technical leader at a stealth startup
 - Open to collaborating with startup co-founders where my experience can drive real impact

 ---